Europe eyes smartphone location data to stem virus spread

 But there is a powerful argument in favor of more powerful digital tools, even if they shred privacy: They have been used by several of the Asian governments most successful at containing the pandemic locally, including in China, Taiwan, Hong Kong, South Korea and Singapore.

-Last week, Israel took the most invasive step yet by charging its Shin Bet domestic security agency with using smartphone location-tracking to track not just the movements of virus carriers, but their movements for the prior two weeks, using historical data to identify possible transmission.
+Last week, Israel took the most invasive step yet by charging its Shin Bet domestic security agency with using smartphone location-tracking to track the movements of virus carriers for the prior two weeks, using historical data to identify possible transmission.

 So far, there's no indication the U.S. government plans to track identifiable individuals for disease surveillance.
 A spokesperson for the White House Office of Science and Technology Policy said it was not currently working on such an app.
 The Centers for Disease Control and Prevention did not immediately respond to questions from The Associated Press.